mauricius/vue-draggable-resizable/README.md

 Thanks to @kirillmurashov for his work on [vue-drag-resize](https://github.com/kirillmurashov/vue-drag-resize) component.

+## Security

+If you discover any security related issues, please email maurizio.bonani@gmail.com instead of using the issue tracker.

 ## Contributing

 Any contribution to the code or any part of the documentation and any idea and/or suggestion are very welcome.